fastmcp-me/kroger-mcp/README.md

    User: "I placed the order on the Kroger website"
    Assistant: [Uses mark_order_placed tool, moving current cart to the order history]
    ```

+## 🍪 OAuth2 Authentication

+When Claude attempts to modify your Kroger account, you will be asked to insert a link into your browser that will handle authentication and allow Claude to add/remove items from your cart.
+Ensure that you have already made a Kroger account (this is different than your Kroger development account) before attempting to paste this link into your browser to initiate authentication.

 ## 🤝 Contributing